-of it you are age 05 of over.
-Benefit Description You Pay Note: The calendar year deductible applies to almost all benefits in this Section.
-We say "(No deductible)" when it does not apply.
-Diagnostic a and treatment services Professional services of physicians (except surgery) In-network: \$20 copayment (No deductible) In physici an's office Out-of-network: 25% of the Plan allowance and any diff erence Medical c consultations between our allowance and the billed amount Injections specialty sel 1-800-237-2 authorization is required for certain f-administered drugs.
-Call CVS Health at 1767 prior to scheduling treatment.
-The vered under Section 5(f), Prescription s. by for surgery services by a physician on 5(b), Surgical services. physician du Section 5(a) her than diabetic supplies, provided by a uring an office visit are covered under of the brochure.
-See Section 5(f), drug benefits for coverage of diabetic physical therapy, occupational therapy, therapy are covered under Section 5(a). or Mental and Nervous Disorders, and Substance Abuse is covered under. a medical t care in an urgent care facility because of emergency In-network: \$35 copayment (No deductible) Out-of-network: 15% of the Plan allowance and any different between our allowance and the billed amount erence prosthetic ar y medical supplies, medical equipment, and orthopedic devices for use at home on 5(a), Medical services and supplies.
+Benefit Description You Pay Note: The calendar year deductible We say "(No deduc e applies to almost all benefits in this Section. ctible)" when it does not apply.
+Diagnostic and treatment services Professional services of physicians (except surgery) In-network: \$20 copayment (No deductible) • In physician's office Out-of-network: 25% of the Plan allowance and any difference Medical consultations between our allowance and the billed amount In dentist's office in relation to covered oral and maxillofacial surgical procedures • Injections Note: Prior authorization is required for certain specialty self-administered drugs.
+Call CVS Health at 1-800-237-2767 prior to scheduling treatment.
+The drugs are covered under Section 5(f), Prescription drug benefits.
+Note: We pay for surgery services by a physician under Section 5(b), Surgical services.
+Supplies, other than diabetic supplies, provided by a physician during an office visit are covered under Section 5(a) of the brochure.
+See Section 5(f), Prescription drug benefits for coverage of diabetic supplies.
+Outpatient physical therapy, occupational therapy, and speech therapy are covered under Section 5(a).
+Treatment for Mental and Nervous Disorders, Alcoholism and Substance Abuse is covered under Section 5(e).
+Outpatient care in an urgent care facility because of a medical emergency In-network: \$35 copayment (No deductible)

 Benefit Description You Pay Diagnostic and treatment services (cont.)
-Professional services of physicians (except in an urgent care center) • During a hospital stay • In a skilled nursing facility • Initial examination of a newborn child covered under a family enrollment • In your home Note: We cover contraceptive drugs under Prescription Drug Benefits, Section 5(f).
-Professional non-emergency services provided in a convenient care clinic (see Definitions, Section 10) Note: For services related to an accidental injury or medical emergency, see Section 5(d) In-network: 15% of the Plan allowance Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount In-network: \$10 copayment per visit (No deductible).
+Note: we pay medical supplies, medical equipment, prosthetic and orthopedic devices for use at home under Section 5(a), Medical services and supplies.
+In-network: \$35 copayment (No deductible) Out-of-network: 15% of the Plan allowance and any difference between our allowance and the billed amount Professional services of physicians (except in an urgent care center) • During a hospital stay • In a skilled nursing facility • Initial examination of a newborn child covered under a family enrollment • In your home Note: We cover contraceptive drugs under In-network: 15% of the Plan allowance Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount Prescription Drug Benefits, Section 5(f).
+Professional non-emergency services provided in a convenient care clinic (see Definitions, Section 10) Note: For services related to an accidental injury or medical emergency, see Section 5(d) In-network: \$10 copayment per visit (No deductible).
 Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount.
 Not covered: Telephone consultations, mailing, faxes, emails or any other communication to or from a physician, hospital or other medical provider.
-All charges Lab, X-ray and other diagnostic tests Tests, such as: • Blood tests • Lab tests • Urinalysis • Non-routine pap tests • Pathology • X-rays • Non-routine mammograms • CT scans, MRI scans, PET scans Note: Preauthorization is required for all High End Radiology procedures, such as but not limited to, CT scans, MRI scans, and PET scans except in the case of an accident or medical emergency.
-See Section 3, Other services. • Ultrasound • Electrocardiogram and EEG • Sonograms • Hearing test (when medically necessary) Note: Urine drug testing/screening is covered only as described in "FEHBP Urine Drug Testing Coverage", available on our website, http://rcbp.coventryhealthcare.com, or by calling us at 1-800-638-8432.
-In-network: 15% of Plan allowance Note: If your physician uses the Quest Diagnostics/LabOne to test your specimen, you will pay nothing for the lab test (No deductible).
-See Special features, Section 5(h) for additional information.
-Note: If you or your physician voluntarily uses US Imaging to coordinate your diagnostic imaging test (CT scan, MRI scan or PET scan), you will pay nothing for the scan (No deductible or coinsurance).
-See Special features, Section 5(h) for additional information.
-This benefit is not available when Medicare is the primary payor or when a Plan member is eligible for Medicare coverage.
-Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount.
-Note: If your network provider uses an out-of-network lab or radiologist, we will pay out-of-network benefits for any lab and X-ray charges.
+All charges Lab, X-ray and other diagnostic tests Tests, such as: • Blood tests • Lab tests • Urinalysis • Non-routine pap tests In-network: 15% of Plan allowance Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount.
+Note: If your network provider uses an out-of-network lab or radiologist, we will pay out-of-network benefits for any lab and Pathology X-rays Non-routine mammograms Ultrasound Electrocardiogram and EEG X-ray charges.
 Note: For genetic testing for prescription drugs see Section 5(h), Special features.
-Not Covered: • Professional fees for automated test All charges
+Sonograms Hearing test (when medically necessary) Note: Urine drug testing/screening is covered only as described in "FEHBP Urine Drug Testing Coverage", available on our website, www.rcbphealth.com, or by calling us at 1-800-638-8432.
+CT/CAT scans, CTA, MRA, MRI, NC, PET, SPECT, provided at a stand-alone imaging center or clinic In-network: Nothing (No deductible)